jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-06-29-kafka-development-with-docker-part-8/index.md

 authors:
   - JaehyeonKim
 images: []
-description: We can configure Kafka clients and other components to use TLS (SSL or TLS/SSL) encryption to secure communication.
-It is a one-way verification process where a server certificate is verified by a client via SSL Handshake.
-Moreover we can improve security by adding client authentication.
-In this post, we will discuss how to configure SSL encryption with Java and Python client examples while client authentication will be covered in later posts.
+description: Configure TLS encryption between Kafka brokers and clients, where the client verifies the server certificate, with Java and Python examples.
 ---

 [**UPDATE 2025-10-01**]